 Multiple-offer pressure makes buyers do weird things, like skipping inspections or promising not to ask for repairs.

-There are cases where buyers accept a home as-is—but if you’re doing that, it should be because you’ve assessed the risk, not because you got caught up in a bidding war.
+There are cases where buyers accept a home as-is.
+But if you do that, it should be because you assessed the risk, not because you got caught up in a bidding war.

 A practical approach is to: